Amanda Polchies

 Amanda Polchies is a Lakota Sioux and Mikmaq woman who lives in Elsipogtog First Nation.
-She became known for an iconic image taken of her while participating in a protest against hydraulic fracturing near the village of Rexton, New Brunswick.
+She became known for an iconic photograph of her, holding aloft an eagle feather while facing down a line of police, as she participated in an anti-fracking blockade near the village of Rexton, New Brunswick, Canada.

 Protest event

-The area was a potential site for shale gas development.
-The protest turned violent after Royal Canadian Mounted Police attempted to enforce a court injunction against the protesters' blockade.
-A line of women formed a blockade by linking arms in the highway in front of the police.
-Polchies received an eagle's feather from a young girl during the heat of the protest, and got down on her knees to pray with the feather aloft.
+A rural area near Rexton, New Brunswick, Canada, on the traditional land of the Elsipogtog First Nation, had been marked as a potential site for shale gas development, and exploratory wells were being drilled.
+The protest turned violent after Royal Canadian Mounted Police (RCMP) moved in to enforce a court injunction against a blockade by Elsipogtog First Nation citizens and their supporters, who said they were not consulted or asked for permission for the development.
+A line of women formed a physical blockade by linking arms in the highway in front of the police.
+Polchies received an eagle feather from a young girl during the heat of the protest.
+She walked into the open space between the other Indigenous women and the line of police, and got down on her knees in front of the RCMP to pray with the feather aloft.
 She was soon after taken into custody by the police for not complying with their orders to back away from the officers.